 - Click OK.

+Ensure that the connection options have been configured prior to logging in.
 You may have your connection settings set to automatically log into FileHold when you start the FDA.
 If you have not selected that option, you will need to login manually.

 To log into FDA